top of page

 That strain can take its toll on the emotional, social, physical and mental health of caregivers, which in turn can impact their professional lives.
 According to a MetLife Study, caregivers are more likely to show increases in poor health and significantly higher rates of hypertension, heart disease, and depression in comparison to non-caregivers.

 If you’re feeling the overwhelm and pressure of care coordination, you’re not alone.
-According to a 2020 study by AARP and the National Alliance for Caregiving, more than one in five Americans are caregivers.
+According to an AARP Press Release New U.S. Workforce Report shared May 16, 2024:

-Many of the executives I coach are struggling with balancing career demands with the special caregiving needs for their aging parents or family members.
+Many of the leaders that Deborah Petropoulos coach struggle with balancing career demands with the special caregiving needs for their aging parents or other family members.

 They are feeling stressed, burned out, overwhelmed, and exhausted.
 Taking care of an elderly parent or family member can be a time consuming and sometimes burdening responsibility.
 It can even lead to feelings of resentment.

 Being in a constant state of overwhelm can create intense emotions.
 Those emotions can be difficult to manage and can affect our ability to think and act rationally.
-Read more about How to Shift Your Mindset when you're in an an emotional spiral.
+Learn more about How to Shift Your Mindset when you're experiencing an emotional spiral.

 If the daily stress of caregiving responsibilities is negatively impacting you, it’s time to focus on proactive steps you can take to reduce the overwhelm.